galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-rules/tutorial.md

 # Uploading Datasets with Rules

 This approach could be used to manipulate lists of uploads coming from many different formats, but we will start with a tabular description of files for a study from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena).
-We wlil be using the data from a study of [16s ribosomal RNA](https://www.ebi.ac.uk/ena/data/view/PRJDA60709).
+We will be using the data from a study of [16s ribosomal RNA](https://www.ebi.ac.uk/ena/data/view/PRJDA60709).

 > ### {% icon hands_on %} Hands-on: Downloading Data from ENA
 > To start, navigate to the above study and click the option to "Select columns".
 Here we will narrow the set of columns we consider to just a few relevant to uploading these files to Galaxy.